samnzay/Kubernetes-for-DevOps/Memo.md

 ### Deployment

+>**Note** :
-->**Note** : In practice you will not be working with or creating pods. `You will be creating Deployments`, because there you can specify how many replicas, you can also `scale up` or `down` the number of replicas of pods that you need.
+    In practice you will not be working with or creating pods. `You will be creating Deployments`, because there you can specify how many replicas, you can also `scale up` or `down` the number of replicas of pods that you need.

 - Deployment `is another layer of abstraction of Pods`, which makes it more convenient to interact with pods, replicate them, and do some other configuration.